ciena-frost/ember-frost-page-title/docs/frost-page-title.md

 * [Examples](#examples)

 ## Basic Usage
-The simplest way to use the frost-page-title `addon` is to set an app's default title on the `APP['frost-page-title-default']` property in `config/environment.js`, and __remove the title tag__ from the app's index.html, as the title will be set on build by the initializer.
+The simplest way to use the frost-page-title `addon` is to set an app's default title on the `APP['frost-page-title-default']` property in `config/environment.js`, and __replace the title tag with the content-for helper__ the app's index.html, as the title will be set on build by the initializer.
 ```
 // config/environment.js
 ...
 	APP: {
       'frost-page-title-default': 'My App'
-      'frost-page-title-delimiter: '🍺'
+      'frost-page-title-delimiter': '🍺'
       ...
     }
 ...